Cohomological finiteness conditions for a class of metabelian groups: The examples of Baumslag--Stammbach and the desired generalization of the Groves--Kochloukova Theorem

-over $\mathbb{Q}(x)$.
 Fix a positive integer $n>1$.
 To this group we add the generators

 for all $2\leq i\leq n$.
-Using methods similar to Baumslag's it can be shown that the resulting metabelian group $G_n$ has a finite presentation.
-We know that $G_n$ is isomorphic to the split extension $A_n\rtimes Q_n$, where
+Using methods similar to Baumslag's it can be shown that the resulting metabelian group $G_n$ has a finite presentation and that its derived subgroup is torsion-free abelian of infinite rank.
+We know that $G_n$ is isomorphic to the split extension $A_n\rtimes Q_n$ (and in fact by Theorem B below, every extension of $A_{n}$ by $Q_{n}$ is split), where

 and $Q_n$ is the free abelian group with basis $\{q_{-1}, q_0, q_1,\ldots, q_n\}$ and an action $\circ$ on $A_n$ given by